 Online CMEs (for credit)

 Earn continuing medical education (CME) AMA PRA Category 1 credits™ online, on demand, whenever it's convenient for you.
-Below please find our a few of our current online education options.
-View this site for a full listing of available on-demand activities eligible for a variety of CE credits.
+Below please find information about a few of our current online education modules.
+More options can also be found on the on-demand section on the CME Conferences page or on our CME Portal.
 Please contact Swedish CME with any questions.

 The purpose of this protocol is to provide clinical management guidelines to ensure uniform care for the adult patient receiving procedural sedation.